Plumsail/actions/source/flow/how-tos/sharepoint/get-template-using-power-shell.rst

 PowerShell PnP provides many usefull functions to create and modify PnP provisioning templates.
 However, you can also create a PnP template `manually`_ and insert PnP code directly into Plumsail `Provision PnP template to SharePoint`_
+If you haven’t used it yet, `registering an account`_ would be the first step.
+It is quite easy to get started.

 |flow1|